Things to do in Toowoomba for kids and parents

 - George Banks, Muller Bros, Piccolo Papa Pizza, Sofra Turkish, Fitzy’s, and Federal Hotel for lunch or dinner

 Make sure you take home some of the seriously fresh and tasty produce of the region by visiting the farmers markets in Toowoomba.
 With fresh fruit and vegetables, meat, cakes, condiments and even fresh pasta, you’re sure to find lots of things to eat.
 My Local Feast Farmers Markets are held every Saturday near the windmills outside of Cobb+Co Museum.

-Toowoomba is the gateway to a whole host of attractions in the Darling Downs region beyond, including National Parks, food and wine trails, farm stays, country race days, rodeos and many others.
-Take a look at our family guide on things to do on the Darling Downs.
+Toowoomba is the gateway to a whole host of attractions in the Darling Downs and Granite Belt regions, including National Parks, food and wine trails, farm stays, country race days, rodeos, and many others.
+To the surprise of many, it’s ridiculous how much there is to do when you visit the Darling Downs.

 Top tips for families visiting Toowoomba